Kirti Chandra Borbarua

-Keertichandra Borbarua was the Prime Minister of Ahom Kingdom during the reign of Lakshmi Singha.
+Kirtichandra Borbarua was the Prime Minister of Ahom Kingdom during the reign of Lakshmi Singha.
 He was a controversial person of Assam History.
-Though he was a capable statesman, burning the fake Buranjis was the controversial incident of his life.
+Though he was a capable statesman, burning Buranjis was the controversial incident of his life.

-Personal life
+Ancestry

-Keertichandra Borbarua was the son of Rupchandra Barbarua.
-He was from the house of Bokotiyal.
-Gendhela was another name of Keertichandra Barbarua.
+Kirtichandra Borbarua was the son of Rupchandra Barbarua, a Buruk Chutia by caste whose father was employed as a rope maker by a Musalman.
+His ancestors were included in the Bakatial Ahom clan.
+Gendhela was another name of Kirtichandra Barbarua.
 He was assassinated by Moamoria rebel Nahar.